apache/nuttx/configs/lpcxpresso-lpc1768/README.txt

     (for execution from FLASH.)
 See apps/examples/README.txt for information about the dhcpd example.

+    NOTES:

+    1. This configuration uses the mconf-based configuration tool.
+To change this configurations using that tool, you should:

+       a.
+Build and install the kconfig-mconf tool.
+See nuttx/README.txt and misc/tools/

+       b.
+Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

-    Jumpers: Nothing special.
+    2. Jumpers: Nothing special.
 Use the default base board jumper settings.

   nsh:
     Configures the NuttShell (nsh) located at apps/examples/nsh.
 The